ZiboZhao0804/University-Ranking/README.md

 # 2022 Best Universities in the United States

 ## Inspiration and Intro to APP
-### Welcome to the Top US Universities Attributes and Visualization Application!!
-We are here to help you learn more about the best US universities.
+### Welcome to the Top US Universities Attributes and Visualization Application!! <br> In today’s world of hyper competitive, hyper selective university admissions expectations.
+It has become increasingly important to have the data necessary to help guide university selection and evaluation efforts. <br> Various analysis has been completed to provide select insights, and data is available for search to enable self-service investigation.
 Some of the questions we can help you answer include:
+- Is the ranking of universities across the US?
-- What are the best universities?
+- Which universities are ranked within the top x # of universities?
 - What universities can I consider given my SAT score?
+- What are expected SAT ranges for university niche grade
 - Where are the best universities located?
+Which are in my residential State?
 - Which schools are hardest to get into?
 - What is the estimated Net Cost of Attendance for a given School?
-- How many top universities are there in your state?

 ## Data Sources and App Development:
 <a href=https://www.niche.com ><img src="Images/NicheLogo.png" alt="niche" style="width:200px;" /></a>